 Effective leaders understand it is critical to keep your messaging simple and to the point.
 You must articulate vivid, over-arching goals and values, which you can use to drive daily behaviors and choices amongst competing alternatives.
 Your vision and priorities are lean and compelling, not cluttered and buzzword-laden.
 Your decisions must be crisp and clear, not tentative and ambiguous.
 If you convey an unwavering firmness and consistency in your actions, aligned with the picture of the future you paint, the result will be clarity of purpose, credibility of leadership and integrity in organization.

-Certainly, there are more than 5 truths to great leadership but getting comfortable with the ones I have bought into, will position you as a respected leader and give you higher probability of success.
+Certainly, there are more than five truths to great leadership, but getting comfortable with the ones I have bought into will position you as a respected leader and give you higher probability of success.

 Browse our online resources to learn more about effective leadership and business techniques.